7 Different Wild Duck Breeds

 They are primarily found in fast-flowing rivers with sufficient wood, ponds, and streams with rocky substrates, particularly in wooded and mountainous countries.

-They cover an extensive range and can be found in some countries in the southern, eastern, western, and even central parts of Africa.
+They cover an extensive range and can be found in some countries in Africa’s southern, eastern, western, and even central parts.

 Their plumage is dotted with white spots on the back.
 It has orange legs and black bills.
 African Black Ducks are omnivorous.

-Their diet consists of waterweeds and other aquatic vegetation, grains, fruits, insect larvae, amphibian larvae, snails, crustaceans, and fish.
+Their diet comprises waterweeds and other aquatic vegetation, grains, fruits, insect larvae, amphibian larvae, snails, crustaceans, and fish.

 They are said to be diurnal, i.e., they rest at night and spend daylight hours feeding, sleeping, and preening.